nickpoison/tsa5/textRcode.md

 > The code below is based on `astsa` version 2.2 or higher, so a few things won't work with lower versions.

-> This is still a work in progress ... if you notice any problems, mistakes, general goof-ups, and so on, submit an issue here: https://github.com/nickpoison/tsa5/issues  ... but make sure you're using version 2.2+ first

 ---
 ---